Faceshopping: Music video

 Sophie's face is heavily distorted in the music video, which Vrinda Jagota of Paper compared to the shaping of clay.

 The music video for "Faceshopping", directed by Sophie and Aaron Chan, was released on 4 April 2018.
-Animated by Esteban Diacono, it was produced by production company Industry Plant.
+Animated by Esteban Diacono, it was produced by the production company Industry Plant.
 The visuals used in the video were used as projections for Sophie's live shows prior to its release.
 A press release accompanying the video's release described it as a continuation of "SOPHIE's examination of materialism and aesthetics on both societal and personal levels with curious distortions of conventional images."

 In the music video, a digital replica of Sophie's face is transformed in several ways, such as being cut up, spliced, and distorted.
 Vrinda Jagota of Paper compared the morphing of her face as being similar to that of clay, while Spins Dale Eisinger referred to its visuals as "the producer's face [getting] chopped and screwed, quite literally" Vivian Yeung of Crack described Sophie's face in the music video as "stretching and inflating with a rubber band elasticity."
 Images of Sophie's face are intercut with quick shots of beauty products, skin, and iconography inspired by Coca-Cola.
 The video features flashing lights, with phrases such as "artificial bloom", "hydroponic skin", and "plastic surgery" periodically flashing onscreen.

 Critics generally interpreted the music video for "Faceshopping" as expanding upon the original song's themes.
 Jagota felt that the music video "drives home the song's exploration of authenticity and personal autonomy in a world that allows and encourages bodily modification."
 Similarly, Vices Phil Witmer said it "[illustrates] the themes of URL identity and the many facades we present online."
 He felt that no other artists "—save maybe Arca and other forward-thinking electronic musicians—" were making music videos like Sophie's.
 Kaltblut Magazine called it one of the best music videos of the week.